What are your opening times?

 Is the zoo suitable for people with disabilities?

 The zoo is accessible for people with disabilities and wheelchair users.
 The paths are generally concrete and there is level or ramped access to most buildings.
 We should point out that there are two steps into the alligator building, which we are looking to resolve and make accessible for wheelchair users.
-The Crocodile House is easily accessible for wheelchairs, and there is an outside wheelchair ramp to access the deck walk that allows full viewing of the Nile crocodiles, Tomistoma and Saltwater crocodiles (the inside slopes to this deck are quite steep for wheelchairs, so we recommend using the outside ramp).
-We are pleased to offer accessible toilet facilities, including a changing facility fully equipped for people with disabilities and wheelchair users.
+The Crocodile House is easily accessible for wheelchairs, and there is an outside wheelchair ramp to access the deck walk that allows full viewing of the Nile crocodiles, Siamese Crocodiles and Saltwater crocodiles (the inside slopes to this deck are quite steep for wheelchairs, so we recommend using the outside ramp).
+We are pleased to offer accessible toilet facilities, including a changing facility equipped for people with disabilities and wheelchair users.
 If you’re unsure or have any questions, please contact us.

 Is the zoo suitable for pushchairs and buggies?